luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 //Begin Muse Log: May 23, AF 10//<br>
 //Location: Valles-New Shanghai, Mars//

-- **0600:** Up early to auction off freelancer services on CivicNet's Jobs forums.
+- **0600:** Up early to auction off freelancer services on CivicNet’s Jobs forums.
 Get temp gig with Whitman Ephemera LLC.
 Sign a contract for 8 hours of coding employment, moderate pay, no benefits.
 - **0630:** Use kitchen wet fabber to make soy milk, tofu pudding, and steamed bun breakfast.
 Scroll personalized newsfeeds.
-- **0700:** Get the kids set up with the caretaker bots and school simulspace with your group family's co-parents.
+- **0700:** Get the kids set up with the caretaker bots and school simulspace with your group family’s co-parents.
 Print fresh clothes.
-- **0800:** Virtually commute from home to today's programming gig.
+- **0800:** Virtually commute from home to today’s programming gig.
 - **1200:** Grab noodles-to-go from a food kiosk as you catch a train to the local clinic on your lunchbreak.
 Ignore the clanking masses busking and begging for cred.
 - **1205:** Mesh inserts briefly compromised by AR advertising malware.
 - **1220:** At clinic, pay for morph service pack updates and an ego backup.
 Note that your insurance deductible has gone up.